progress bar

 Success!

-At a 5% release throttle we were able to increase out key success metics by 18%.
+By user testing different prototypes, we were able to increase our key success metics by 18%.